ryjones/rl-report/main/caliper-repolinter-report.md

 - `packages/caliper-ethereum/lib/ethereum-connector.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/FabricConnectorContext.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/lib/FabricConnectorFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/configValidator.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/lib/fabricNetwork.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fabric/test/FabricConnectorFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/test/configValidator.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `packages/caliper-fabric/test/fabricNetwork.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fisco-bcos/lib/channelPromise.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fisco-bcos/lib/common.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `packages/caliper-fisco-bcos/lib/connectorFactory.js`: The first 7 lines do not contain the pattern(s): Copyright.